 Luckily, much of the up-front work has already been done by the National COVID-19 Outdoor Learning Initiative, a months-long effort by hundreds of volunteers including landscape architects and land planners.
 Information compiled by the Initiative lives on the Green Schoolyards America website.
 In the words of GSA CEO and founder Sharon Danks, the effort is meant to “help schools and districts create plans to move as many classes and school programs as possible into school grounds and parks.”

 Because outdoor learning spaces generally require simple materials, such as hay bales for seats and lumber for shelters, costs are typically low.
 Schools may also be able to tap into pandemic-relief federal funding from the CARES Act.
 In Falmouth, they used federal money to make “go bags” stocked with essentials like yoga mats for seating (each child uses half) and whiteboard clipboards at a cost of $10-$15 per student.

 100 landscape designers around the world are offering free consultations to help schools get started.
 Find a designer here.

 How do parents feel about having their kids learn outside?
 Questions about cost inevitably arise.
 But one New York City dad is all-in for outdoor classes, saying it could mean “the difference between life and death.”

 As for those at Golestan, Modabber told me in an email, “They’re so grateful to have a safe school to send their kids to.”

-About the author: Jenifer Joy Madden is a Syracuse University broadcast and digital media adjunct professor, health journalist, and author of How to be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design.
+About the author: Jenifer Joy Madden is a Syracuse University journalism adjunct professor, certified digital wellness specialist, and author of How to be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design.